Generative models for decision-making under distributional shift: Extended algorithms for distribution shift

 We begin with a basic generalization beyond standard generative modeling.
 In classical flow and diffusion models, one of the endpoint distributions is usually taken to be a simple reference distribution, such as a Gaussian.
 In many applications, however, the target distribution is itself nontrivial and need not admit a closed-form density; instead, it may only be accessible through samples.
 This leads to the problem of \emph{distribution-to-distribution transport}: given a source distribution \(P\) and a target distribution \(Q\) on \(\R^d\), construct a transport map that pushes \(P\) toward \(Q\).
 This setting is important in applications such as domain adaptation and transfer learning, where one seeks to adapt a model trained on a source domain to a target domain at lower cost by transporting source samples toward the target distribution \citep{courty2014domain,courty2017joint}.
 Related ideas have also been used in fairness, where transport is employed to adjust distributions across groups in a controlled manner \citep{silvia2020general}.

 Suppose we are given two sample sets \(\{X_i\}_{i=1}^N\) and \(\{\tilde X_j\}_{j=1}^M\), drawn i.i.d.\ from \(P\) and \(Q\), respectively.
 As one example, one may use a flow-based model to learn a continuous invertible transport between \(P\) and \(Q\) from these two datasets.
 The model is based on the neural ODE \eqref{eq:flownet}, with velocity field \(v(x,t;\theta)\), which induces a time-dependent flow of distributions \(\rho_t\), with \(\rho_0=P\) and \(\rho_1\approx Q\).
 Equivalently, the ODE induces a terminal transport map \(T:\R^d\to\R^d\) such that \(T_{\#}P\approx Q\).
 From the optimal-transport viewpoint, this may be interpreted as learning a dynamic transport path between the two endpoint distributions.
-Since in practice both \(P\) and \(Q\) are observed only through samples, the endpoint constraints in the dynamic OT formulation \eqref{eq:Benamou-Brenier} are enforced only empirically, for example through KL-based matching losses; see \citet{ruthotto2020machine,makkuva2020optimal,xu2023computing}.
+Since in practice both \(P\) and \(Q\) are observed only through samples, the endpoint constraints in the dynamic OT formulation \eqref{eq:Benamou-Brenier} are enforced only empirically, for example, through Kullback--Leibler (KL) divergence-based matching losses, with KL divergence defined in Section 6.1; see \citet{ruthotto2020machine,makkuva2020optimal,xu2023computing}.
 In this way, the usual generative-model setting involving a simple Gaussian reference distribution is extended to transport between an arbitrary pair of sample-defined distributions.

 In the distribution-to-distribution setting, the target distribution \(Q\) is specified, at least through samples.
 We next consider a more implicit setting, in which the target distribution is not given in advance but is defined adversarially through a worst-case objective.